 I don’t know what this was, but it looks like either a delicious truffle or a pretty jewelry box!

-One of my favorite ways that they played was covering the wooden leaves with the colored pumpkin seeds and then lifting the leaves to make a pretty outline.
+One of my favorite ways that they played was covering the wooden leaves with the colored pumpkin seeds.